ICCL has been fighting the roll-out of this card for years.

 (a) it has no clear legislative basis;

 (b) it is not a necessary or proportionate system for achieving access of services or fraud prevention; and

-Please support our vital work on the Public Services Card by clicking here.
+Please support our campaign to stop the Public Services Card by clicking here.

 January 2019: Dept of Social Protection refuses FOI request regarding Public Services Card